gerbera/gerbera/doc/config-import.rst

 * Optional

 Specifies the metadata fields to add for identification internally.
-For a list of valid metadata see `Server section <https://docs.gerbera.io/en/stable/config-server.html?#upnp>`_
+For a list of valid metadata see :ref:`Metadata <upnp-tags>`.
+In addition ``LOCATION`` references to the location property retreived from the layout script.

 * Example